gameongit/ansible/README.md

-This is for Ansible files
+This is for Ansible files and playbooks.